Thinking about buying a Nordictrack treadmill?

 There are really just 3 general classes of Nordictrack treadmills (and several models within those 3 classes).
 If you know a bit about which class of treadmill you want – you can then narrow it down and choose the treadmill within that class that suits you best.

-The 3 different classes of Nordictrack treadmills are the T-Series, Commercial Series and Incline Trainer series.
+The 3 different classes of Nordictrack treadmills are the EXP Series, Commercial Series and Incline Trainer series.
 Here’s what you need to know about each:

-These are Nordictrack’s most affordable series of treadmills, starting around $999 with Free Shipping here.
-They range from the simpler, more affordable T6.5 model up to the more premium T9.5 treadmill.
+These are Nordictrack’s most affordable series of treadmills, starting around $1299 with Free Shipping here.
+Popular models are the EXP7i and EXP10i treadmills.

 These treadmills are ideal for walkers and occasional joggers.
 They have some great premium features.

-However the construction – while very good – is not as strong as the Commercial or Incline Trainer treadmills.
+However the construction – while very good – is not as strong as the Commercial or Incline Trainer treadmills (see below).

 That doesn’t make them bad treadmills – it just means that if you’re on a budget and plan on walking or occasional use of your treadmill – these would be the best fit for you.
 (After all – you don’t need to overpay for treadmill features you won’t use right)?